weakflipper/recbar-tournaments/weekly-tournament-format.md

 Ties will be automatically broken based on the number of First and Second place finishes by the players that are tied.
 If there is still a tie amongst players for some reason, then additional steps will be taken to determine final position.

 #### Ties for finals qualifying - finals entries and byes
-For determining finals entry or byes, a one game playoff will be started amongst tie groups as followed:
+For determining finals entry or byes, a one game playoff will be started amongst tie groups.

 The game chosen will be random among all games.